 Khao Soi is the most underrated of Thai curries and for me is the most delicious.
-Khao Soi is a mild, coconut based curry served over soft egg noodles and topped with crisp egg noodles.
+Khao Soi is a mild, coconut-based curry served over soft egg noodles and topped with crispy egg noodles.
 It is then perfected by optional additions of lime, onion, chilli and pickled cabbage.
-Khao Soi is a Burmese influenced dish and can be found both as street food and restaurants throughout Northern Thailand but is often tricky to track down in other parts of the country.
+Khao Soi is a Burmese-influenced dish and can be found both as street food in Thailand and at restaurants throughout Northern Thailand but is often tricky to track down in other parts of the country.
 A bowl of Khao Soi costs roughly 30 to 50 baht and is the only curry on this list which does not come with rice.

 2. Massaman Curry (Kaeng Massaman, แกงมัสมั่น)

 Massaman Curry rarely features on quick restaurant menus as, while most Thai curries cook fast on high heats, the Massaman Curry takes longer to cook on lower heats.
 The curry is no doubt worth the wait and if you see it, get it.
 Massaman curry is a milder member of the Thai coconut curry family with unique Muslim influences fusing a mix of south Asian spices such as cardamon, cinnamon, cloves and nutmeg.
 It is also hard to beat with slow cooked beef.
 Massaman curry is a favourite in Southern Thailand and generally comes stewed with chunks of potato and sprinkles of peanuts.